Agrii specialists in conversation on farm

 Tony Smith:

-What is your key takeaway for farmers when it comes to rethinking grassland fertilizer?
+What is your key takeaway for farmers when it comes to rethinking grassland fertiliser?

 Peter Scott:

-I would urge farmers to stop and think before making fertilizer purchases.
-The most expensive fertilizer is the wrong fertilizer.
-Take the time to analyse your soil, grass, and manures, and use that data to make informed decisions about which fertilizer will improve your grass quality and livestock performance.
+I would urge farmers to stop and think before making fertiliser purchases.
+The most expensive fertiliser is the wrong fertiliser.
+Take the time to analyse your soil, grass, and manures, and use that data to make informed decisions about which fertiliser will improve your grass quality and livestock performance.

 Download the brochures below: